MyThinkingSelf/Thoughts/stoicism/diary2.md

 ### live in agreement with nature (fun)
 As I understood, this idea has various aspects.
 But concerning emotionnal aspect everytime I read it I have a mental image at the back of my had.
 A small river in a green space.
 Am I alone ?
 While it does not really cover the complexity thoughts behind this expression, it has an emotionnal aspect sounding like "This rivers flow, Stay calm dude".

+### Becker and "following nature"
+Today Massimo posted an interesting highlight on Becker book.
+This is one amongst others.
+Becker reduce the "live in agreement with nature" with something close to "understanding and accept how nature works".
+The argument for this modern form is that ancient stoics did not have a better science than a teleological conception of nature.
+It sounds right to me, and if I am not wrong it was a popular conception at the time.
+But, in the same time, a teleogical conception go very well with a philosophy of acceptation.
+Maybe I am influenced (I could drop the maybe here) by my recent read, but the passage from human stoicism to cosmic stoicism makes sense.
+If one wants to accept past events and future, the best metaphysical support is one where things could not have been otherwise.